Rui Macher Patla Jhol Recipe

 By Mita Mondal

 Rui Macher Patla Jhol is a traditional Bengali fish curry made with Rohu fish (Rui) and known for its thin and runny gravy (Patla Jhol).
-The dish is characterized by its delicate and mildly spiced flavors, creating a harmonious balance between aromatic spices, tangy tomato, and the subtle sweetness of the fish.
+The dish is characterized by its mildly spiced flavors.

 5 from 4 votes